TeacherLists Blog

 If your child’s grades dropped in every subject, consider other factors such as anxiety, social pressure, or distractions.

-Assure your child that you still love him and will help him get his grades up where you know they can be.
+Assure your child that you still love them and will help them get their grades up where you know they can be.

 Originally posted in 2010 and updated regularly.
 Emily Graham contributed to this article.